 Principles of Air Conditioning by V. Paul Lang Published in India by D. B. Taraporevala Sons & Co.
 Private Limited.

-How to Do Residential Heat Load Calculations
+Example of Residential Heat Load Estimate/ Calculations

 This is the series of articles that explains how to perform heat load calculations for a residential building or other smaller buildings in easy manner by using the ready-made form.